-The Ducal Palace of Urbino is a monumental Renaissance building and a museum in the Marche region, central Italy.
+The Ducal Palace of Urbino is a monumental Renaissance palace and a museum in the city of Urbino, Central Italy.

-An UNESCO World Heritage Site since 1998, the building is the seat of Galleria Nazionale delle Marche art gallery, encompassing 80 exhibition rooms located on the first and second floors of the palace.
+A UNESCO World Heritage Site since 1998, the building is the seat of Galleria Nazionale delle Marche art gallery, encompassing 80 exhibition rooms on the first and second floors of the palace.

 The Ducal Palace

-In 1919, the Ducal Palace was transformed into a public museum aimed to accommodate the Galleria Nazionale delle Marche (National Gallery of the Marche).
+In 1919, the Ducal Palace was converted into a public museum to accommodate the art collection of the Galleria Nazionale delle Marche (National Gallery of the Marche).

-Ducal Palace of Urbino, view from west; photo: Cristina Carriere
+Ducal Palace of Urbino, view from the west; photo: Cristina Carriere

-Comprising paintings, sculptures, drawings, coins, and pieces of furniture dating from the 13th to the 18th century, the collection of the Galleria Nazionale delle Marche is a sort of compendium of Italian Renaissance art.
+Comprising paintings, sculptures, drawings, coins, and pieces of furniture dating from the 13th to the 18th century, the collection of the Galleria Nazionale delle Marche is a compendium of Italian Renaissance art.

-In the Duke’s apartment – along with the wooden studiolo of Federico, and magnificent inlaid wood panels by Giuliano and Benedetto da Maiano, and Baccio Pontelli – also the enigmatic Flagellation of Christ and the Madonna di Senigallia by Piero della Francesca, and the portraits of Federico da Montefeltro and his son Guidobaldo by Pedro Berruguete are on view.
+The Duke’s apartment – along with the already mentioned wooden studiolo of Federico, and magnificent wood-inlay panels by Giuliano and Benedetto da Maiano, and Baccio Pontelli – also houses the enigmatic Flagellation of Christ and the Madonna di Senigallia by Piero della Francesca, as well as the portraits of Federico da Montefeltro and his son Guidobaldo by Pedro Berruguete.

-The Sala degli Angeli (Angels’ Room) features the Ideal City, an iconic painted representation of the perfect Renaissance urban fabric, the Communion of the Apostles by Justus van Gent, and the Miracle of the Desecrated Host by Paolo Uccello; while in the Throne Hall, a series of 17th century tapestries after Raphael are on display.
+The Sala degli Angeli (Angels’ Room) features the Ideal City, an iconic painted representation of the perfect Renaissance urban fabric, the Communion of the Apostles by Justus van Gent, and the Miracle of the Desecrated Host by Paolo Uccello; while the Throne Hall contains a series of 17th-century tapestries after Raphael.

-The galleries located on the Piano Nobile present 16th century paintings, including masterpieces such as the Portrait of a Young Woman (also known as La Muta) by Raphael, the Resurrection and the Last Supper by Titian.
+The galleries located on the Piano Nobile accommodate many 16th-century paintings, including masterpieces such as the Portrait of a Young Woman (also known as La Muta) by Raphael, the Resurrection, and the Last Supper by Titian.

-Urbino, panoramic view with the Cathedral (center) and the Ducal Palace (right); photo: Stephen Lustig
+Urbino, panoramic view of the Cathedral (center) and the Ducal Palace (right); photo: Stephen Lustig